Jaramilloh/Process-Light-Fields-Captured-With-Lytro-Camera/README.md

 <!--te-->

 ## Light Field Toolbox For MATLAB
-The material in this repository wouldn't be possible without the [Light Field Toolbox for MATLAB](https://dgd.vision/Tools/LFToolbox/) [1], who may concern, who may concern,  my deepest thanks for making possible the processing of light fields.
+The material in this repository wouldn't be possible without the [Light Field Toolbox for MATLAB](https://dgd.vision/Tools/LFToolbox/) [1], who may concern, our deepest thanks for making possible and available this processing pipeline for light fields.

 First of all, you need to donwload the zipped [Light Field Toolbox for MATLAB](https://dgd.vision/Tools/LFToolbox/) [1].
 Once donwloaded, please unzip the content in its corresponding [path](LFToolbox0.5) in order to use the algorithims implemented in this repository.